b-star-fellowship/b-star-fellowship.github.io/jobs.md

 Warning: Following these instructions will take considerable time and energy (2+ months of consistent effort).
 IMO that is a worthwhile investment to get a job you find meaningful.

-Any highlighted text is anecdotal/my own experience, and should not be considered representative of all startups.
+_Any italicized text is anecdotal/my own experience, and should not be considered representative of all startups._

 ## Preparation
 ### 1. Your Resume